tombaudenbacher/TheKCommonSubstringProblem/README.md

 # The k-common substring problem
-This repository is used for a bachelor's thesis and includes an implementation of the algorithm of Hui [1] and two versions of the algorithm of Chrochemore et al. [2].
+This repository is used for a bachelor's thesis and includes an implementation of the algorithm presented by Hui [1] and two versions of the algorithm presented by Chrochemore et al. [2].
-For the implementation the following variation by Jannik Olbrich of the sdsl-lite-library [3] is used: https://gitlab.com/qwerzuiop/sdsl-lite-gsa.
+The following version of the sdsl-lite-library [3] by Jannik Olbrich is used for the implementation of the algorithms: https://gitlab.com/qwerzuiop/sdsl-lite-gsa.
-In addition to that the implementation of Union-Find is a variation of the Union-Find datastructure that is used by Schöning [4].
+In addition to that the implementation of the Union-Find-datastructure is a variation of the Union-Find datastructure presented by Schöning [4].

 ## License
 This code is free software provided under the GNU General Public License (GPLv3).
 For more information see the [LICENSE](LICENSE.txt) file.

 ## Example Inputs
-The files used in the examples are either DNA data from: https://www.uni-ulm.de/compressed-debruijn-graph-data/ (used are the first 4 E.coli bacteria and the first 3 versions of the human chromosome 1) and modified so they don't contain the characters 'N* and '\n' anymore or random generated strings of upper case letters.
-The examples will always have one version with DNA data and one with random input data with the same length.
+The files used in the examples are the first four E.coli bacteria and the first three versions of the human chromosome 1 from: https://www.uni-ulm.de/compressed-debruijn-graph-data/.
+They are modified so they don't contain the characters 'N' and '\n' anymore.
+In addition to that random generated strings of upper case letters with the same length as the DNA data are used for the examples.
+The examples will always have one version with DNA data and one with random data.
 If the examples are used for Hui's algorithm "ChrochemoreEtAl" has to be changed to "Hui" when creating the object that is used to run the algorithm.

 ### Example One (3 E.coli bacteria):
 DNA data: